yaminireddy23739/calculator-web-app/README.md

 # Calculator Web Application

+This is Day 4 of my 15 Days Web Development Challenge, where I’m building projects from beginner to advanced level.

 A responsive calculator web application built using **HTML, CSS, and JavaScript**, with a strong focus on implementing **realistic calculator logic**, especially the percentage (%) operation.

 ## 📌 Project Overview